LeandroCaniglia/Writings/Tagged Nodes.md

 3. Consider the introduction of foreign parsers such as a `JsonParser`.
 4. Introduce a new class of AST node named `ForeignNode`.
 5. Combine all the features above.

+Task 1: Smalltalk tags?
+--

+Before making a decision for tags, let's see which other options we have.
+In order to inline foreign scripts, we must tell the Smalltalk parser how to delimit them.
+There are several delimiters in Smalltalk:

+ a.
+White space
+ b.
+Single and double quotes